hactar-is/wagtail-meilisearch/README.md

 ## Change Log

+#### 0.17.2
+* Fixes a bug where the backend could report the wrong counts for results.
+This turned out to be down to the fact that _do_count can sometimes get called before _do_search, possibly due to Django's paginator.
+This finally explains why sometimes search queries ran twice.

 #### 0.17.1
 * Fixes a bug where multi_search can fail when a model index doesn't exist.
 For models have no documents meilisearch doesn't create the empty index, so we need to check active indexes before calling multi_search otherwise the entire call fails.